sampsyo/cs6120/content/blog/2019-09-25-bril-to-llvm-ocaml.md

 }
 ```

-This defines a nice separation between the two kinds of operations and allows a programmer to handle a generic effect operation or value operation without having to worry about which specific operation they are given.
-My first crack at trying to implement a similar type of operation hierarchy in OCaml using variants was not very successful.
-So, I initially settled for defining a single variant for operations which had a different constructor for each operation type:
+This creates a nice separation between the two kinds of operations and allows a programmer to handle a generic effect operation or value operation without having to worry about which specific operation they are handling.
+Initially, I created a basic type that was a single variant type with a different constructor for each operation:

 ```ocaml
 type operation =